 Daniela Cala joined the J.S.D.
 Program at Cornell Law School in August 2018.
 Daniela is from Colombia and she specializes in international arbitration and public international law.
 Her research explores the interaction between international investment law and public international law and the tensions created by such interactions, specifically in relation to the fair and equitable treatment standard, the regulatory space granted to States and the internationalization of investment contracts.

 Daniela obtained her LL.M. at Cornell Law School with a full-tuition, merit-based scholarship granted by the Colombian government.
-During her time as an LL.M. student, she served as the LL.M.
-Representative for the Latino American Law School Association and for the Cornell Association of Law and Economics, and participated in the Human Rights Clinic.
+During her time as an LL.M. student, she served as the LL.M. representative for the Latino American Law School Association and for the Cornell Association of Law and Economics, and participated in the Human Rights Clinic.
 She also worked as a Research Assistant for Professor Laura Spitz.
-She holds an Economics degree (B.A.) from Universidad de los Andes (Colombia).
+She holds a Law degree and an Economics degree (B.A.) from Universidad de los Andes (Colombia).
 Before joining Cornell, Daniela worked as an associate at Baker McKenzie and served as a teaching assistant at Universidad de los Andes (Colombia).

-Recently, Daniela worked for the international arbitration team of Herbert Smith Freehills in London.
-Currently, she is an intern at the International Center for the Settlement of Investment Disputes (ICSID) for which she was awarded the Berger Summer Fellowship.
+Recently, she worked for the international arbitration team of Herbert Smith Freehills in London and, over the last year, she was an intern with the International Center for the Settlement of Investment Disputes (ICSID) for which she was awarded the Berger Summer Fellowship.

-Daniela is admitted to practice in Colombia and is certified for admission to practice in New York.
+Daniela is admitted to practice in Colombia and New York.

 Muna B. Ndulo (Chair)

 Peacock, N, and Cala, P. “8 Ukrainian Arbitration Claims In The Wake Of Crimea Events”.
 Law 360, 11 June 2019.